pocon/Computer-Club/Annual Challenge/Challenge.md

     2
     Enter a Calculation: ten times EiGhTeen
     180
-    Enter a Calculation: twelve mod 7
+    Enter a Calculation: twelve mod seven
     5
+    Enter a Calculation: ans plus two
+    7
-    Enter a Calculation: pi times 1
+    Enter a Calculation: pi times one
     3.1416

 Note that numbers (including pi) can be in any form of capitalisation.